orchidsoftware/orchid.software/docs/en/docs/menu.md

 ## Active State

-To determine the link activity, use the [dwightwatson/active](https://github.com/dwightwatson/active) package Link activity, when using `route` and `url` is set automatically, but it is acceptable to change with the help of explicit instructions:
+To determine the link activity, use the [dwightwatson/active](https://github.com/dwightwatson/active) package, when using `route` and `url` is set automatically, but it is acceptable to change with the help of explicit instructions:

 ```php
 Menu::make('Example')